 The contribution requirements of plan members and the District are established and may be amended by the District's governing board.
 The annual contribution is based on the actuarially determined contribution.
-For the fiscal year ended June 30, 2021, the District's estimated implied subsidy was \$0.
+For the fiscal year ended June 30, 2022, the District's estimated implied subsidy was \$0.

-D. Net OPEB Liability
+D. Net OPEB Asset

-The District's net OPEB liability was measured as of June 30, 2021 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation dated June 30, 2020 to determine the June 30, 2021 total OPEB liability, based on the following actuarial methods and assumptions:
+The District's net OPEB asset was measured as of June 30, 2022 and the total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation dated June 30, 2020.
+The total OPEB liability was determined based on the following actuarial methods and assumptions: